iortcw/iortcw/MP/rend2-readme.txt

 Rend2
 <insert ascii art here>

-Rend2 is an alternate renderer for ioquake3.
-It aims to implement modern features and technologies into the id tech 3 engine, but without sacrificing compatibility with existing Quake 3 mods.
+Rend2 is an alternate renderer for iortcw.
+It aims to implement modern features and technologies into the id tech 3 engine, but without sacrificing compatibility with existing RTCW mods.

 -------------------------------------------------------------------------------
   FEATURES
 -------------------------------------------------------------------------------

-  - Compatible with most vanilla Quake 3 mods.
+  - Compatible with most vanilla RTCW mods.
   - HDR Rendering, and support for HDR lightmaps
   - Tone mapping and auto-exposure.
   - Cascaded shadow maps.